Six Flags America: Six Flags ownership

-In 1998, Premier Parks acquired the Six Flags amusement park chain from Time Warner, forming the company Six Flags Incorporated.
+Premier Parks acquired the Six Flags amusement park chain from Time Warner in April 1998, forming the company Six Flags Incorporated.
 The same year, a wooden roller coaster called Roar, which was built and designed by Great Coasters International, was added to Adventure World.
 At the end of 1998 season, Six Flags announced that Adventure World would be branded with the Six Flags theme and renamed Six Flags America for the 1999 season.
 The park was officially renamed Six Flags America on October 28, 1998, and a large gala was thrown at the park to commemorate the change.
-Carrot cake was served in honor of Bugs Bunny the new mascot for the park.
-The name change allowed for the park to utilize the Looney Tunes and DC characters in its marketing.
+Carrot cake was served in honor of Bugs Bunny, the park's new mascot.
+The name change allowed the park to use the Looney Tunes and DC characters in its marketing.

-Other changes included the addition of Gotham City, a new section in the park, and three new coasters – Two Face: The Flip Side, The Joker's Jinx (the park's only launched roller coaster), and Great Chase replacing Cannonball in the kiddie area.
+Other changes included the addition of Gotham City, a new DC comics-themed section in the park named after the fictional city, and three new coasters—Two Face: The Flip Side, The Joker's Jinx (the park's only launched roller coaster), and Great Chase (replacing Cannonball in the kiddie area).
 Python was closed and moved into storage.

 For the 2000 season, a new hypercoaster called Superman: Ride of Steel from Intamin opened.
 Its layout is a mirror image of Six Flags Darien Lake's Ride of Steel which opened the previous year.
 The next year on June 16, the park opened Batwing, a Batman-themed Vekoma flying coaster located in the Gotham City area.
 A bungee ride called Skycoaster also opened in the area in 2001.
 Several flat rides were added in 2002 and a river rapids ride called Blizzard River was added in 2003.
 In 2005, the Paradise Island water park was upgraded and retitled Six Flags Hurricane Harbor.
 The transition from Paradise Island to Hurricane Harbor saw the addition of a new Tornado water slide as well as renovations to existing attractions and buildings.
 Tony Hawk's Halfpipe water slide was added in 2008.